sabinavam1/OIM3640project/README.md

 ## Results

 This quiz's color scheme was orange, red, and gree, since we wanted to stick with earthy tones that reflected a "pirate's" world.
-The index page is a
+The start page is meant to introduce users to the quiz.
+After the press the "start" button, it will take them to the questions.
+Once the answers have been selected, the user will reach the result page where they will be shown their top skills and job matches.
+The website can be viewed once app.py has been run and opened in the web server.

 ## Project Evolution/Narrative